fanoframework/fanoframework.github.io/working-with-views/index.md

 Fano provides some built-in classes implementing `IView` interface which you can use to work with HTML template to display web application response.

 - `TView`, class that display view from HTML template string.
+- `TTemplateView`, class that display view from HTML template file.
 - `TCompositeView`, class that display view from two other `IView` instance.
 This is provided so we can compose several views as one.
 For example display template consist of header, main content and footer.
 - `TNullView` class implements `IView` but does nothing.
 This class is provide